 A: For these doctors, the focus is principally on controlling the disease.
 But they also need to routinely assess and address symptoms and side effects.
 Most patients don’t have access to palliative care teams, but there is a lot oncologists can do themselves for their patients just by routinely assessing symptoms and side effects.

-Q: What are some key goals of
+Q: What are some key goals of the Alliance?

 A: We’re working on building a clearinghouse of current, evidence-based, user-friendly patient information.
 We are also collaborating with epidemiologists at the National Cancer Institute’s SEER (Surveillance, Epidemiology, and End Results) Program to get more accurate data on patients with metastatic breast cancer.
 Finally, we’re investigating the possibility of developing what’s called a matched pair blood and tissue bank—a tissue bank that has primary and metastatic samples from the same patient—so researchers can determine what makes metastatic tissue distinct from primary cancer tissue.